-- 1. Socially Disadvantaged Individuals- Quantifiable Objective Criteria: Participants are providing not less than 60% of funds to homeowners with income less than 100% AMI or 100% of U.S. median income. - 2.
-Area Median Income Quantifiable Objective Criteria: Participants target homeowners that are classified as SDI and 100 percent AMI or less.
-This requirement can be found on page 6 of the HAF Guidance.
+- Socially Disadvantaged Individuals- Quantifiable Objective Criteria: Participants are providing not less than 60% of funds to homeowners with income less than 100% AMI or 100% of U.S. median income.
+This key line item can be found in question 8 of the Programmatic Information section of the report. - 2.
+Area Median Income- Quantifiable Objective Criteria: Participants target homeowners that are classified as SDI and 100 percent AMI or less.
+This key line item can be found in question 7 of the Programmatic Information section of the report on page 6 of the HAF Guidance.